Zuzanna Pajorska

 7. RegTech in banking

-The emergence of RegTech (Regulation Technology) is rapidly transforming the financial sector as businesses strive to improve compliance and risk management practices.
+The emergence of RegTech (Regulation Technology) is rapidly transforming the financial area as businesses strive to improve compliance and risk management practices.
 With banks’ increasing adoption of AI, blockchain, big data, and machine learning algorithms, the automation of compliance procedures and the enhancement of risk management capabilities have become key priorities.

 RegTech will undoubtedly become even more critical in the coming years as banks and other financial institutions seek to guarantee steady development amidst constantly evolving regulatory requirements.
 As such, incorporating sophisticated AI and machine learning algorithms into compliance and risk management strategies will be crucial for financial organizations to remain competitive and compliant in today’s dynamic business landscape.
 For example, many banks will use blockchain for identity verification, Know-Your-Customer (KYC) processes, and transaction monitoring.
 Besides, with the implementation of data protection regulations such as DORA, MiCA, RODO, and CCPA, banks will have to focus on data privacy and security increasingly.